Yuhao018/Making-Journal/journal-pages/week-03.md

 - Did you use vibe coding, LLMs, or other tools in your process?
 What did you learn?

+  *I didn't use external tools to write the code this time, I just tried to do it slowly and slowly by myself.
+I tried adding the noise() function to create more dynamic motion.
+During this process, I learned how to convert structured data into graphics and colors.
+More complex graphics may require tools such as LLM.
+At present, it is relatively simple.
+Write more code yourself, and reading the code instructions can help understand.*

 - How does your work relate to the practitioner examples discussed in class (e.g. David Bowen, Conditional Design, Nathalie Miebach)?

+  *I complete my case by studying examples from practitioners.
+They taught me how to convert real-time data into visual form.
+Similar to Natalie Jeremijenko's Dangling String, my sketches use real-time data to create subtle visual changes that can be observed without the need for complete attention.
+It is also related to David Bowen, who transforms real-world data into visual systems.
+In my example, weather data drives shape, color, size, and motion, expressed through visual experience.*

 - What would you develop further with more time?

+  *I want to familiarise myself with the scripts first.
+Start further exploration based on familiarity with the tools.
+Make the pictures more natural.
+And it can achieve interaction.
+For example, users can choose different styles of backgrounds based on their preferences.
+At present, only flat graphics are used, and we want to further develop 3D graphics so that the visual image will be more prominent.
+In addition, there are loop statements that need to be learned so that more dynamic graphics can be created.*